kaiding-ucb/207-Final-Phil-Kai/README.md

 # Forest Classification With Random Forest and Neural Network

-The project is based on a popular Kaggle competition.
+By Phil Gagnon, Kai Ding\
+Date: Apr 15, 2023

 ## Description

-An in-depth paragraph about your project and overview of use.
+This project is based on a popular Kaggle competition, to predict 7 forest cover types from cartograpgic variables\
+The training set includes 15,120 observations and 54 features/columns.
+The project will include these main sections\ in the Jupyter notebook:\
+* EDA to identify feature engineering opportunities
+* Introduce baseline models including focus on Random Forest and\ Neural Network to drive optimal performance through feature selection/engineering and hyperparameter tuning. \
+The project will use a series of baseline models to serve as performance benchmark.
+The main sections of the Jupyter\

 ## Getting Started